gergo85/oc-paste-content/README.md

 # Paste Content plugin
-Use this plugin if you want to paste own predetermined HTML content (snippets) to the CMS or plugins.
+Use this plugin if you want to paste own predetermined simple content (snippets) or HTML blocks to the CMS or plugins.

 ## Advantages
 * __It works with build-in CMS__ (Pages, Partials and Layout).